Line art illustration of lotus.

 My qualifications & experience

-- Master of Counselling (Advanced Practice)
+Master of Counselling - Advanced Practice

-University of Southern Queensland - Graduate Certificate of Addictive Behaviours
+Graduate Certificate of Addictive Behaviours

-Monash University - Bachelor of Counselling and Psychotherapy
+Bachelor of Counselling & Psychotherapy

 Ikon Institute of Australia